-James Forbes was born in Wick, Scotland and was a saddler by trade.
-He had lived in the USA and then did a stint in Victoria before moving to the Lower Campbell Lake area in 1910.
+James Forbes was born in Wick, Scotland, and was a saddler by trade.
+He had lived in the USA and then headed to Vancouver Island where he did a stint in Victoria before moving to the Lower Campbell Lake area in 1910.
 James purchased land from the Cudahy Timber Company from their holdings in the area.
 James worked in the area for the timber company, along with various other jobs.

 In 1911 he met and married Elizabeth Sutherland.
 Their life in this wilderness area was rough at best with the couple beginning their marriage living in a 3 x 4-meter float house on the lake.
 Whenever one of these surveyors required a place to lay their head, the Forbes family were happy to oblige with an offer of the modest comforts of a wood stove and a clean floor.